Neural-Finance/Tricks-in-Tensorflow/README.md

 **2.  【Fix some layers, only updates the other layers.】**

 Why we need to only update some layers?
 In transfer learning, pre-training, or Decopuling (a SOTA method for long-tailed data), we need use this technic.
 And I think this technic may be a very common method to use in other experiment, frequently test this idea, you may find you things.

-**Method1 (Define the variable that is trainable)**
+**Method 1 (Define the variable that is trainable)**
 ![Image text](https://github.com/ThuAlexFang/Tricks-in-Tensorflow/blob/master/fig/3.PNG)

 If this variable is defined as trainable, this variable will get trained.

-**Notes: **
+**Notes**

 **1.If you didn't define it as trainable, the defalut setting is trainable.
 But you can define it as not trainable, to avoid training on this variable.**

 **2.For the tf.constant variable, all of this variable is a constant, they can't be trained, no matter how you redefine it.**

-**Method2 (Define the scope of layer that need to be trainable)**
+**Method 2 (Define the scope of layer that need to be trainable)**
 ![Image text](https://github.com/ThuAlexFang/Tricks-in-Tensorflow/blob/master/fig/4.PNG)

-**Notes: **
+**Notes**

 **I think this part is quite clear, so far so good, no confusing part.**

-**Method3 (Save the model and reload it)**
+**Method 3 (Save the model and reload it)**

 This method is less frequently used and not conveinet.
 I not recommend to use it in this situation.

 ![Image text](https://github.com/ThuAlexFang/Tricks-in-Tensorflow/blob/master/fig/5.PNG)